St German's Church: History and architecture

 The new church was designed by architect George Frederick Bodley, part of architectural partnership Bodley & Garner.
 It was built between 1881 and 1884.
 Newman describes the church as "tall, spacious and elegant" and of "widespread influence locally".
 Among other features of note, high on the south wall of the chancel of St. German's is a particularly finely carved and painted organ case – recently painstakingly restored to its former glory – which was given to the new church by the Rev. Francis Edward Nugee, who spent most of the 1880s as a young curate in the parish of Roath under the Rev. Charles Smythies, who was vicar of Roath until 1883; Smythies went on to become Bishop of British Central Africa (later renamed Nyasaland, now Malawi) and Nugee later married his half-sister, Edith Alston.

 In addition to the church there is a school and clergy house next door, built contemporaneously by the same architects.

 St German's church was consecrated in March 1886 and the new parish of St German was created in the same month.
 The Reverend Canon Jarel Robinson-Brown was licensed as vicar of St Germans on 23rd March 2024.

 In the media

 The BBC Radio 4 programme The Daily Service has been broadcast from St German's on several occasions.

+The 2026 Channel 4 Drama 'Falling' used St German's and some surrounding areas for filming.
+In particular as St Sebastian's Church, where the character of the Catholic priest David (Paapa Essiedu) is based.
+The show is written by Jack Thorne, and also stars Keeley Hawes as the devout nun Anna, who develops sudden and life changing feelings for Priest David.